Kinetic Theory of Gases MCQ

 Option a – 967

-80 calories of heat are required to raise the temperature of a monoatomic gas at constant pressure from 30 °C to 35 °C. The amount of heat required to raise the temperature of the same gas through the same range (30 °C to 35 °C) at constant volume is
+When 80 calories of heat is supplied to a monoatomic gas at constant pressure to increase its temperature from 30 °C to 35 °C, how much heat would be required to achieve the same temperature change at constant volume?

 (A) 30 cal